Prepare to Lead & Serve at Milligan

 Are you a technology visionary?
 The Milligan MSIS is a 14-month online/hybrid program that can prepare you to be a CIO, CTO, IT director, IT security manager, IS business analyst, or fill other leadership positions in the information systems field.
 It focuses on best practices in analysis, design, communications, and security for information systems development, management, and implementation in real-world business.

-If you have at least two years’ work experience in information technology, such as user support, information management, business technology analyst, or administration OR an undergraduate degree in the information technology field, consider the Milligan MSIS.
+Consider the MSIS if you have at least two years’ work experience in information technology, such as user support, information management, business technology analyst, or administration OR an undergraduate degree in the information technology field.
+If you do not meet these requirements, academic leveling modules are available in accounting principles, management, and system development.

 - analyze, model, and design information systems to address the needs of an organization